 - The late, beloved Pittsburgh Steelers sportscaster Myron Cope had a particularly jarring one, along with a bit of Alter Kocker.
 Justified as he began as a writer, not as someone who announced in public.
 Fans loved his unusual delivery and personality, anyway.

 About halfway between Da Bronx/Noo Yawk and Pittsburgh, in both geography and accents, is Philly.
 Take Pittsburgh's flat vowel sounds, combine it with Da Bronx's disdain for pronouncing the letter h, add gratuitous use of "yo" as an interjection, and "youse" as a plural second person pronoun (possessive form: youse's), and you're about there.
 The 'ow' sound is replaced with a flat 'a', so "owl" becomes "al" and "towel" becomes "tal".
-Pronouncing "water" as "wooder" is also common and considered by many to be the defining characteristic of a Philly accent (This feature also spills into Maryland and parts of New Jersey and Delaware).
+Pronouncing "water" as "wooder" is also common and considered by many to be the defining characteristic of a Philly accent (this feature also spills into Maryland and parts of New Jersey and Delaware).
 Other characteristics include a clipped, percussive inflection, insistence on using articles (i.e. the, this) even when they do not hold particular grammatical weight, and stereotypically Mid-atlantic vowel traits (ex. "cot" and "caught", "Don" and "Dawn" sounding distinct from one another.)
 A Philadelphian might react to a story in the newspaper about the local football team with "Yo, you see dis ting in da Inky abaht dee Iggles?"(Translation: "Hey, did you see this thing in the Philadelphia Inquirer about the Eagles?")
 However, certain neighborhoods do experience a slight difference in accent and wording, according to its inhabitants.
-Well-known regional accents include South Philly, North Philly, and the inexplicable Northeast accent.
+Well-known regional accents include South Philly, North Philly, Northeast Philly, and Delco.
 A lot of the features listed here are very distinctly South Philly.
-North Philly is mostly black and you'll hear mainly Black English Vernacular (see "Urban").
+North Philly is mostly Black and Hispanic and you'll hear mainly Black English Vernacular (see "Urban").
 Stereotype: Thick-headed, overly aggressive.
 Superstitious and crazy when it comes to their sports teams.

 Examples:Anime and Manga